 If you copy code from DartPad into another environment, the code might not run successfully.
 Here are some possible causes and fixes:

-If Dart can’t find an imported library, make sure you’ve added all necessary package dependencies.
+If Dart can't find an imported library, make sure you've added all necessary package dependencies.
 DartPad includes many built-in packages by default, but your own project must explicitly list the packages that it depends on.
 To see the packages that DartPad includes, go to dartpad.dev and click the i icon at the bottom right of the window.
-To learn more about adding package dependencies, see the documentation for
+To learn more about adding package dependencies to your own project, see the documentation for

 dart pub add.

-If Dart can’t find certain methods or properties, check the code included with the tests.
-For instructional and brevity purposes, some code is not included in the primary code editing window, but instead implemented separately alongside the tests.
+If Dart can't find certain methods or properties, check the code included provided alongside the exercise.

 If the code has other compilation errors, make sure you're using the latest stable version of the Dart SDK.
 DartPad and embedded samples generally use the latest stable release of the SDK, and older versions might be missing necessary language or library features.
 To learn how to update the Dart SDK, see Get the Dart SDK.

-If the code is using language or library features no longer supported in the latest stable release of Dart, the code may no longer analyze or run properly.
+If the code is using language or library features no longer supported in the latest stable release of Dart, the code may no longer analyze or run without errors.

 If you have any other problems when using DartPad, create an issue on GitHub.